 - Only three days of spouting increase the density of vitamins dramatically: the content of vitamin E increases 300%, of vitamin C – 600%, and the content of vitamin B becomes 1000% higher.
 The content of vitamin B17 known for its prevention of cancer is 100% higher than in un sprouted seeds.

 - Originally, wheat is rich in carbohydrate and causes excessive mucus, which can have unpleasant consequences such as chronic cough, crusty eyes, constantly stuffy nose, and bad breath.
 In the process of sprouting, carbohydrates are converted to natural sugar, decreasing the amount of mucus being formed.

 How to Sprout Wheat

 It is advisable to sprout a handful of whole grains every couple of days.
-You can easily buy premium quality wheat berries for sprouting from our store.
 The great news is you do not need to engage in difficult and messy planting procedures or buy anything additional like fertilizers.
 Simply follow these several easy steps and you will get ready-to-eat wheat sprouts.

 - Prepare a bowl or a sprout.
 Put a 2/3 cup of wheat seeds in it and add a cup or a cup and a half of cool water (not more than 70°).
 Mix seeds so that they contact water evenly.

 - Leave the seeds to soak for 6 to 12 hours.

 - Drain the water.
 Rinse the seeds carefully with cool water, and then drain again.

 - Set the sprouted or a bowl in the optimal room temperature (about 70°).
 It has to be placed away from direct sunlight, however, do not hide them – wheat likes air circulation, and photosynthesis is not possible until the seeds grow into grass.